 These interviews were also used as a preparation for the design of the case study.
 During this process we gathered existing platform services that were combined in four integration scenarios for the needs of an operator application.
 We noticed that during the interviews the interviewees could not avoid getting into technical details that mainly focused on the technologies used by the platforms and for their integration with other platforms.
 These technical details introduce constraints that exclude patterns from the pattern language and narrow down the design space.
-Hence, another important finding of our interviews was that, in the domain of platform integration, decision making has to be performed at multiple application-generic and application-specific levels, and at multiple stages (see Section IV-D).
+Hence, another important finding of our interviews was that in the domain of decision making for platform integration has to be performed in multiple application-generic and application-specific levels and in multiple stages (see Section 4.4).

-C. Case Study Design
+4.3 Case Study Design